 FAQs

 Absolutely!
 You can prepare it a day in advance and keep it covered in the fridge until ready to serve.
-To keep the freshest look possible, add the greens and cover with cheese before serving.
+To keep the freshest look possible, add the greens and coat it with cheese before serving.

 You can store them in an airtight container in the fridge and consume within two days.